 Declan was appointed to the coaching team in summer 2016.

-Declan joined London Irish in 1999 and went on to make 275 appearances in all competitions scoring 23 tries.
-He was the Club’s longest serving player in the professional era and has witnessed first-hand the club's transformation both on and off the pitch.
+Declan joined London Irish as a player in 1999 and went on to make 275 appearances in all competitions scoring 23 tries.
+He previously held the club’s record for the longest serving player in the professional era and has witnessed first-hand the club's transformation both on and off the pitch.

 The flanker was London Irish's Young Player of the Season in 2000/01 and 2001/02.
 He has represented Ireland at U19 level, Irish Exiles at U19 and U21 level, England at U21 level and England A. He has also played for the Barbarians.